1st Person-To-Person Spread Of Coronavirus Has Occurred In U.S., CDC Says

 The first human-to-human transmission of the deadly Wuhan coronavirus has occurred in the U.S., the Centers for Disease Control and Prevention announced Thursday.

-The respiratory virus was spread from a woman from Chicago who had recently traveled to China and gave it to her husband after she returned, CDC Director Dr. Robert Redfield said.
+The respiratory virus was spread from a woman who had recently traveled to China and gave it to her husband when she returned to Chicago, CDC Director Dr. Robert Redfield said.

 It's the sixth confirmed case of the new coronavirus, or 2019-nCoV, in the U.S.